-- monitor the progress of this work and participate in stakeholder and public events, when requested. - provide 2040 land use and future traffic forecasts, as requested. - Task 4.3 of the SOW describes the consultant providing up to three sets of assumptions that reflect future land use scenarios for the project study area for the year 2040 for the input to the SKATS transportation model.
+- monitor the progress of this work and participate in stakeholder and public events, when requested. - provide 2035 or later employment, land use and future traffic forecasts, as requested. - Task 4.3 of the SOW describes the consultant providing up to three sets of assumptions that reflect future land use scenarios for the project study area for the year 2040 for the input to the SKATS transportation model.
+This is scheduled to occur the Spring of 2019 or Summer 2019.